Lucas-Keijzer/Evoman_assignment_2/README.md

       NOTE: this will take about an hour to run.

   - plot.py:
-      Contains the implementation to plot the data from the csv files in the 'final_data' folder.
-Running this file can be done using:
+      Contains the implementation to plot the data for the fitness across the generations.
+It also plots the diversity and the individual gain for all the best solutions in a box plots and lastly shows the statistical test for the results of the different setups. l Running this file can be done using:

       'python3/python plot.py'

-      This generates the plots and stores them in the 'plots' folder.
+      This generates and shows the plots.

   - run_best_solutions.py:
+      Contains the implementation to load any of the best solutions and run them in the environment to see how they perform.
+Running this file can be done:

+      'python3/python run_best_solutions.py'

+  - get_best_individuals.py:
-      Contains the implementation to run the best solutions for both EAs against the three different enemies.
-It also generates the boxplots for these runs.
+      Contains the implementation to load the best solutions and get the best individual from each of the runs.
+It does so by looking at all the best solutions for a given setup and extracts the 10 best individuals from all the runs.
+Used to get the boxplot data.
       Running this file can be done using:

+      'python3/python get_best_individuals.py'

+  - #.db:
+      the optuna databases for the different setups.
+These are used to store the results of the hyperparameter optimization for the different setups.

+  - parameter_plots.py:
+      Contains the implementation to plot the results of the hyperparameter optimization.
+Running this file can be done using:

-      'python3/python run_best_solutions.py'
+      'python3/python parameter_plots.py'

-      This generates the boxplot and stores the it in the plots folder.
-It also prints the results of the statistical tests in the terminal to see if the two EAs significantly differ from one another.